About George W. Truett

-Truett Conference Center and Camp is located on the farm that was the birthplace and boyhood home of Dr. George W. Truett, one of the Southern Baptists’ most outstanding pastors.
+Truett Conference Center & Camp is named after and located on the farm that was the birthplace and boyhood home of Dr. George W. Truett, one of the Southern Baptists’ most outstanding pastors.
 George Truett, the son of Charles Levi and Mary Kimsey Truett, was born May 6, 1867.

-Logs from the birth house were used in one of the buildings at the camp.
+Logs from the old Truett home were used in one of the buildings at the camp.
 George was the seventh child in a happy family of eight children.
 In 1886, at the age of nineteen, he accepted Jesus Christ as his Savior and joined the church at Hayesville.
 He was already teaching school at this time.
 In 1887, he helped found Hiawassee Academy in nearby Hiawassee, Georgia where he was the school’s first principal.

 “To know the will of God is the greatest knowledge!
 To do the will of God is the greatest achievement!”